angeloey/3D-Camera-Renderer/README.md

 This was an intentional design choice in order to demonstrate/implement a wider range of techniques. \
 Hardware interrupts are used to control the physical IO of the device, such as the rotary encoder & menu navigation. \
 Software interrupts (Tickers) are used to progress through the scanning process, as well as to refresh the LCD display. \
 The touchscreen interface is handled by its own dedicated thread, running in paralell to the main thread of the device.
-Semaphores are used to manage the individual threads, and to ensure a thread only uses system resources when necesary. \
+Semaphores are used to manage the individual threads, and to ensure a thread only uses system resources when necessary. \
 A polling scheme is used to manage the UART interface.  \
 A flag polling system is also used to manage routines triggered by interrupts without executing them inside the ISR, both to avoid unwanted mutex locks, and to adhere to best practices (i.e. no delays or lengthy functions inside the ISR).